The two most common allegations of academic irresponsibility are inappropriate collaboration and plagiarism.

 Educating our students about plagiarism is the best way to prevent it.

 Describing the different forms of plagiarism is a good start.
-Having students study and analyze examples of plagiarized text is even better (see several of the web sites listed below).
-If we do a thorough job educating our students, the incidence of cases involving plagiarism will drop significantly and it is much less likely that a student who commits plagiarism will do so out of ignorance or carelessness.
+Having students study and analyze examples of plagiarized text is even better.
+If we do a thorough job educating our students, the number of cases involving plagiarism will drop significantly.
+It will become less likely that a student who commits plagiarism will do so out of ignorance or carelessness.

 Before the Fact